ZacAndCoder/blackjack/README.md

 # Blackjack

-## Description

 To view this project, click [here](https://zacandcoder.github.io/blackjack/).

 To reference the rules of the game, click [here](https://bicyclecards.com/how-to-play/blackjack/).

+## Description

-Using HTML, CSS, JavaScript, and jQuery, I created the card game "Blackjack" from scratch.
-Note that buttons are "grayed out" or disabled when they cannot legally be clicked.
-Because of this, even people who do not play Blackjack should be able to navigate the game; my program is essentially a Blackjack tutorial.
+Using HTML, CSS, JavaScript, and jQuery, I programmed the card game "Blackjack."
+Note that buttons are "grayed out" or disabled when they cannot be legally clicked.
+Because of this, even people who do not play Blackjack should be able to understand the game; my program is essentially a Blackjack tutorial.

-To start the game, players must place a bet and click **deal cards**.
+To start the game, players must place a bet and click **Deal Cards**.
 Bets must be greater than zero and less than the amount of chips available, but beyond that, there are no bet limits.
 The dealer's cards are dealt at the top of the page, and one card is dealt face down.
 The player's cards are dealt below the **BLACKJACK** text box.
 On the right-hand side of the page, both the bet amount and the chip amount are displayed.
 On the left-hand side of the page, all possible moves are shown.

 Players can **stand** to keep their current cards and end the turn, **hit** for another card, **split** their hand if they have two initial cards of the same value, or **double down** to double their bet and receive just one more card.
 The latter two choices cannot be selected if the player's current bet amount is higher than their chip amount.
 If a hand is split, the topmost pair is the one currently in play.
 Once a player ends play for that pair, the second pair will be moved to the top.
 Remember that split Aces only receive one extra card per hand.